DCkQ6/reproduce-haproxy-websocket-issue/README.md

 docker-compose up --build
 ```

 then check https://localhost:8443/test.html to observe failure and https://localhost:8444/test.html that should print timestamps in random delays as expected.
+Also https://localhost:9443/test.html is exposed to show that without haproxy everything works as intended.